 Egon has an MSc (Ir) in Electrical Engineering and an MBA in strategic management.
-He is active in the Association of International Petroleum Negotiators (AIPN), is married to a visual artist and has two daughters he enjoys spending lots of time with.
+He is active in the Association of International Petroleum Negotiators (AIPN), the Indonesian Petroleum Association (IPA) and the American Chamber of Commerce in Indonesia.

 Vice President Public and Government Affairs, ExxonMobil Indonesia